RESTful API

 }

-The JWT token is not sent in the body, but is located in the header of the response under the Authorization key.
-The information that the token expires at a certain time can be taken from the body.
-How long the generated token is valid can be configured.
-In addition, the so-called Secret (a secret key) and the issuer (publisher of the token) can be configured, on the basis of which the token is generated (Details.
-After restarting the b4A RESTful API, all previously created tokens are invalid.
+The JWT token itself is not returned in the body of the response, but is located in the header under the key Authorization.
+The body indicates when the token expires.
+The validity period of the token is configurable.
+In addition, the so-called secret (secret key) and the issuer (issuer of the token) can be configured, on the basis of which the token is generated (see Details).
+After restarting the b4A RESTful API, all previously issued tokens lose their validity.

-All further requests must now send this generated token in the header.
-The Authorization header looks like this, for example.
+All further requests must include the generated token in the Authorization header.
+This looks like the following, for example:

-As a connection to Automic Automation Engine is established with every login, each session should also be closed cleanly with the logout endpoint (POST request) if it is no longer required.
-A body should not be sent.
+Since a connection to Automic Automation Engine is established with each login, each session should be terminated properly.
+The following logout endpoint (POST request) is available for this purpose.
+A request body is not required.

 http[s]://{host}:{port}/best4automic-rest-v4/api/logout